cscorley/dissertation/chapters/4_proposed/0_proposed.md

 # Proposed work

-In this chapter, I outline the proposed work and methodologies to be used for each.
+In this chapter, I outline the proposed work and methodologies used for each.
 First, I will give a brief reasoning to why I believe changesets will work.
 Second, I will cover work on the application of topic models for feature location.
 I will follow up with work on the application of topic models for developer identification.
 Finally, I will discuss an approach which can use a singular topic model for both of these tasks.